Do you know why we have 435 representatives in the House?

 THE CASE FOR ACTION

-Congress is supposed to provide oversight of the executive branch, yet the executive branch dwarfs the legislative branch — making proper oversight nearly impossible.
-As a result, Congress increasingly delegates its own responsibility.
+Congress is supposed to provide oversight of the executive branch, yet the executive branch dwarfs the legislative branch, making proper oversight nearly impossible.
+As a result, Congress increasingly delegates its own responsibility, making Congress weak and unable to represent the people.

 1. Congress is overwhelmed.